-Re: August 31^{st} transfers for TTOC experience accrued up to and including June 30^{th}
+Re: August 31st transfers for TTOC experience accrued up to and including June 30th

-This constitut • LOU No. 11 of the collective agreement that I, h to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including June 30,) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
-Transfer of these experience credits shall take place and be effective August 31, I understand tand cannot be ication to the employer, this decision to transfer is final Teacher Sign ature Date signed District Recei ipt Confirmed Date of Receipt Please Note: later than June 30th of the be provided by the teacher and received by the district not preceding school year for a transfer for TTOC up to and including June 30 th to take effect on August ol year.
+This constitutes my written notice under LOU No. 11 of the Collective Agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including June 30, ) to that of the applicable previous local Collective Agreement increment language for continuing and/or temporary employees.
+Transfer of these experience credits shall take place and be effective August 31,

+I understand that once I submit this application to the employer, this decision to transfer is final and cannot be reversed.